Sushmi-git/Sushmi-git/README.md

 # 💫 About Me:
 Welcome to my GitHub!
-I am Sushmitha, Data science intern from India!
+I am Sushmitha, Data science researcher from India!

 # 🌐 Socials: